Housing

 • If the applicant has a family member (spouses who can furnish a civil marriage certificate, children, dependents) of Turkish nationals and foreign nationals holding residence permit, work permit or registered under international protection,

-• If the applicant is deemed not suitable to be accommodated in Temporary Accommodation Centers due to a specific need, and their spouses, children and dependents.
+• If the applicant is deemed not suitable to be accommodated in Temporary Accommodation Centres due to a specific need, and their spouses, children and dependents.

-By May 2023 less than 2% of Syrians lived in camps: Adana (Sarıçam –the most crowded), Hatay (Apaydın, Yayladağı, Altınözü), Kahramamaras (Merkez), Kilis (Elbeyli), Osmaniye (Cevdetiye), Gazinatep (Nizip) and Malatya (Beydagi).[7]
+By the end of 2023 less than 2% of Syrians lived in camps: Adana (Sarıçam), Hatay (Apaydın, Yayladağı, Altınözü), Kahramanmaraş (Merkez), Kilis (Elbeyli), Osmaniye (Cevdetiye), Gazinatep (Nizip) and Malatya (Beydağı).[9]

 Urban and rural areas

 The vast majority of the current population subject to Türkiye’s temporary protection regime reside outside the camps in residential areas across Türkiye.
-As of 25 May 2023, the total population of temporary protection beneficiaries registered with Turkish authorities was listed as 3,373,677.[8]
+As of the end of 2023, the total population of temporary protection beneficiaries registered with Turkish authorities was listed as 3,214,780, as of June 2024 the number decreased to 3,113,478.[10]

-More than half of the Syrians were registered in 4 out of the 81 Turkish provinces (İstanbul, Gaziantep, Hatay and Şanlıurfa).
-While İstanbul hosts the largest number of registered temporary protection beneficiaries, this only corresponds to 3.23% of its population.
-Conversely, temporary protection beneficiaries correspond to 17.09% of the population in Gaziantep, 13,53% in Şanlıurfa, 15,93 % in Hatay and 33.59% in Kilis.[9]
+More than half of the Syrians were registered in 5 out of the 81 Turkish provinces hosting the highest number of Syrians (İstanbul, Gaziantep, Şanlıurfa, Hatay and Mersin).
+While İstanbul hosts the largest number of registered temporary protection beneficiaries with 530,690, this only corresponds to 3.28% of its population.
+Conversely, temporary protection beneficiaries correspond to 16.58% of the population in Gaziantep, 10,98% in Şanlıurfa, 14,28 % in Hatay and in 9,43 % in Mersin.
+In Kilis, 3 out of every 10 people are Syrians.[11]

 [1] Article 37(3) TPR, as amended by Regulation 2018/11208.